Breath of Fire III: Story

-While investigating some suspicious activity at the plant institute per Nina's orders, the team reunites with Momo, who has been performing experiments at the plant institute with Peco (who in the intervening years has been frequently visiting the great tree Yggdrasil, overseer of the world's forests) and discover Palet was conducting a grisly experiment in order to resurrect his dead mother.
-The party manages to stop Palet.
-They return to Wyndia Castle, and knowing that Ryu has a price on his head, Nina convinced Rei to obtain the passport.
-Rei was later made after a guard saw him with Ryu.
-The king ordered his arrest, but Rei and Nina managed to escape via the underground teleport.
-They soon make their way back to Rhapala Region.
-The party receives information about Myria's whereabout from a deity named Deis.
-After traversing the ocean to the forgotten northern continent, the group finds a town littered with advanced technology from a forgotten age, and then proceed to the last known village of the Brood, Dragnier, where they learn of the battle between the heroes from the first Breath of Fire and Myria millennia ago.
-They learn that the Goddess returned to seek her revenge against the Brood.
-The party continues by crossing an expansive desert, beyond which they find the ruined city of Caer Xhan, a former haven of technology which contains an escalator leading to Myria's fortress.
+The team reunites with Momo, who has been performing experiments at the plant institute with Peco.
+The party receives information about Myria's whereabouts from a deity named Deis.
+After traversing the ocean, the group proceeds to the last known village of the Brood, Dragnier.
+They learn of a battle with Myria millennia ago.
+The party crosses a desert, and find the ruined city of Caer Xhan, which contains an escalator leading to Myria's fortress.

-After making their way up the long escalator to the floating Myria Station, the group fights its way into the facility's inner sanctum, where they meet a lavender-haired young man who reveals himself to be Teepo.
+The group fights its way into the facility's inner sanctum, where they meet Teepo.
 After surviving the attack by Balio and Sunder by drawing on his latent dragon powers, Teepo was contacted by the Goddess, who convinced him to live in peaceful seclusion in her fortress to spare the world from his destructive power.
-Unable to convince Ryu or his friends to do the same, Teepo morphs into his Dragon Lord form and fights them, only to be defeated, his dying words revealing that he just wanted to be with his "family", Ryu and Rei.
-The determined group makes their way to Myria herself within the station's control center, where she reveals that she exterminated the dragons centuries ago for the same reason she destroyed the world's advanced technology: to keep humanity from inadvertently destroying itself.
+Unable to convince Ryu or his friends to do the same, Teepo morphs into his Dragon Lord form and fights them to the death.
+The group makes their way to Myria.
+She reveals that she exterminated the dragons centuries ago for the same reason she destroyed the world's advanced technology: to keep humanity from inadvertently destroying itself.
 She presents Ryu the same choice she gave Teepo: to live the rest of his life in peace within her station or be destroyed.